JasonEtco/actions-toolkit/README.md

 // -> true
 ```

 **Note**: the file is only saved to disk when the process ends and your action completes.
 This is to prevent conflicts while writing to file.
+It will only write to a file if at least one key/value pair has been set.
 If you need to write to disk, you can do so with `tools.store.save()`.

 <br>